HATS-ICT/ml-agents-dodgeball-env-ICT/README.md

 ## Trained Policies
 We tested the waypoint movement system against the original continuous version in four different scenarios, including two sizes and two obstacle densities.
 These policies can be found under Assets/DodgeBall/NNModels.

+Note: Some of the videos had to be cropped to meet GitHub's file size limitations.

 ### Small Continuous
 https://github.com/calebkoresh/ml-agents-dodgeball-env-ICT/assets/80787784/d7ea3ae4-781f-4ec5-a383-02830fa262b1